-Minimalist photography refers to capturing a scene using the least amount of visual elements.
-These components can include, yet not exclusive to colour, texture, lines and forms.
+Minimalist photography captures a scene using the least amount of visual elements.
+These types of photography components can include color, texture, lines, and forms.

-Mobile, or smartphone photography refers to all photography captured using your mobile or cell phone.
+Mobile, or smartphone photography refers to all photography captured using your mobile phone.

-Newborn photography is the capturing of a newborn baby, with or without other members of the family.
+Newborn photography is the capturing of a newborn baby.
+This can be with or without other members of the family.

-This is the only area of photography where the photographer is completely responsible for the safety and welfare of the subject.
+This is one of the only types of photography where safety is the number one element.
+The photographer handles the safety and welfare of the subject.

 Night photography refers to all photography taken at nighttime.
-Here, the photographer needs to use different camera settings, techniques and gear to capture low lit scenes.
+You need to use different camera settings, techniques, and gear to capture low lit scenes.

 They can incorporate long-exposures and time-lapses.

-Travel, street, portrait and architecture are just a few genres that cross-over to make photojournalism possible.
+Travel, street, portrait, and architecture genres cross-over to make photojournalism possible.

 Portrait photography is the act of photographing people.
 Here, we look at their physical expressions and features.
-These include self-portraits, silhouettes and high-key (using mainly well-lit scenes) images.
+These include self-portraits and silhouettes.

-This is a branch of commercial photography, where we capture an object for advertisement uses.
-You may find these images in catalogues and brochures, or online.
+This branch of commercial photography captures objects for advertisement uses.
+You may find product shots in catalogues and brochures, or online.

-These include jewellery and water splash images, to name a few.
+Product photography includes jewellery and food images, to name a few.

-This genre includes interior photography, where we only capture the inside of the house.
+This genre includes interior photography.
+This is where we only capture the inside of the house.

-Seascape, or ocean photography is a niche of landscape photography.
-Here, the sea or ocean is the main focus, working in people, boats, islands or other geographical objects such as rock formations and cliffs.
+Seascape, or ocean photography is a niche of the landscape genre.
+Here, the sea or ocean is the main focus.
+Other possibilities are boats, islands or rock formations and cliffs.